bbauska/W3Cx-4of5-thru-May-2024/README.md

 64. }
 ```

-### Same example but with the walking woman sprite sheet
+<h4>Same example but with the walking woman sprite sheet

 [Try this JsBin](http://jsbin.com/fekacu/edit?js,output)